 Our Day at World Showcase in Epcot with Kids

-- Start with Breakfast at Les Halles in France
+- Start with an Epcot Breakfast at Les Halles in France

 - Ride Future World attractions until World Showcase opens at 11:00am.

 - The American Adventure

 You can mix and match this itinerary any way you would like that works with your family’s plans at Epcot.
 Keep in mind your FastPass reservations(currently unavailable) and dining reservations.